nickdevlin/d3-api/README.md

 One wrinkle was creating the custom HTML that appears in the tooltip content.
 On mouseover of each data point, a tooltip box pops up showing the team name, projected wins, and payroll for that specific data point.
 Those could be edited to include a team logo in a future iteration, if desired.

-Check out the screenshot below to see the final product, or clone the repo and run the file to check out the interactive version on your own.
+[Click here](https://mlb2019.herokuapp.com/) to view the interactive version of the chart, or see example screenshot below.

 ![screenshot](mlb-viz.png)